ZerBea/hcxdumptool/README.md

 first run hcxdumptool -i interface --do_rcascan at least for 30 seconds

+to determine that the driver has WIRELESS EXTENSIONS

-to determine that the driver support monitor mode and required ioctl() calls,
+to determine that the driver support monitor mode

 to determine that the driver support full packet injection,

 to retrieve information about access points and

-to determine which access points are in attack range.
+to determine which access points are in transmit range.

 pcapng option codes (Section Header Block)